-• This investigation provided marketing training to farmers in Guyana to improve sales of farmed fish and shrimp both domestically and internationally.
-Markets have since been established in the interior of Guyana and overseas, including retailers in the United States.
+• This investigation provided marketing training to Guyana farmers to improve sales of farmed fish and shrimp both domestically and international level.
+Markets have since been established in interior of Guyana and overseas, including retailers in the United States.

 LEAD US INSTITUTION: UNIVERSITY OF CONNECTICUT